My Disclosure Policy for Product Reviews On TodaysMower.com

 I am never paid to do a review.
 If a manufacture sends me a product to test I am under no obligation to write a review or to give a positive or negative review.
 I never accept money to review a product or service.
 I invest my own time to review products.
 I pay out of my own pocket the cost to produce and post these reviews on my sites.

 I do have a few posts on this site where I am paid to write the article.
-OLFA knives is one example where I tell you about a product and how I am using it.
+OLFA knives are one example where I tell you about a product and how I am using it.
 I will always be upfront and tell you if and when I am paid to promote an item.

 I don’t pay for products I test.
 If I do test a product I will be upfront with you and explain how and where I got the product to test.
-I do pay for products I review for long term use.
+I do pay for products I review for long-term use.

 These are good rules and practices in today’s world.
 I want you to be sure that you can trust me.
 That my opinions are my own.
 And they are based on my experience ……… not how much I am paid.
 It’s important for you as a consumer to understand the relationship between a person reviewing the product and the manufacturer or service provider.
 If you don’t see a disclosure policy as part of a review of a product, that reviewer may be violating the law or at the very least the Code of Ethics.

-My data policy begins with one essential principle – it’s the your data, not mine.
+My data policy begins with one essential principle – it’s your data, not mine.
 I only collect the information I need to help you with your purchase.
 I do not sell or transmit that data to anyone else.